Frickeldave/ContainerBase/jre8/README.md

-# Alpine container image (fd_alpine) for the frickeldave infrastructure
+# Java container image (fd_alpine) for the frickeldave infrastructure

-This describes the base images for the whole frickeldave infrastructure.
+This describes the base images fro the whole frickeldave infrastructure.

 Go [back](./../README.md) to the root of the documentation.